The Ultimate WordPress Multisite Domain Mapping Guide

 Step 5: Repeat the Process for More Subsites

-If you have more than one subsite on your Multisite network, and you want to have them all running on their own custom domain, you need to repeat Steps 2, 3 & 4.
+If you have over one subsite on your Multisite network, and you want to have them all running on their own custom domain, you need to repeat Steps 2, 3 & 4.
 It’s that simple!

 Adding SSL Certificate for Your Mapped Domain